Major Gift Officer, East Region

 ?Build and manage a portfolio of 100-125 qualified major gift donors and prospects.

-?Prepare written materials such as visit strategies/briefings, correspondence, solicitation/proposal and pledge documents.
+?Prepare written materials such as visit strategies/briefings, correspondence, solicitations/proposals and pledge documents.

-?Respond to major and planned gift leads moved to you for follow-up.
+?Follow up on major gift leads moved to you.
 Work proactively in each community to network and expand portfolio.

 ?Demonstrated success in personal cultivation, solicitation, stewardship and closing of major gifts at the five-figure and particularly six-figure and above levels.

 ?Experience in working with high-net-worth donors, volunteer leaders and staff leadership.

 ?Excellent, persuasive, and diplomatic communicator - in person, over the phone, and in writing - with the ability to prepare proposals, briefing materials, reports, and correspondence.

 ?Strong problem solving and negotiating skills.
 Highly creative/innovative with abilities to persuade and motivate others.